Skip to content

 E-commerce orders gradually scaling back to pre-lockdown levels

-Post easing of restriction on sales of non-essential items, industry executives say that e-commerce is gradually getting back to the pre-lockdown level.
+Post easing of restrictions on sales of non-essential items, industry executives say that e-commerce is gradually getting back to the pre-lockdown level.

-Dishwashers, refrigerators, big screen TV becoming preferred appliances
+Dishwashers, refrigerators, big screen TVs are becoming preferred appliances

-Big screen TV sets, large volume refrigerators, home theatres, and dishwashers are now gaining traction, thanks to CODID-19 induced lockdown, according to home appliances and consumer electronics manufacturers.
+Big screen TV sets, large volume refrigerators, home theatres, and dishwashers are now gaining traction, thanks to the COVID-19-induced lockdown, according to home appliances and consumer electronics manufacturers.

 Gujarat, Madhya Pradesh, Karnataka, and Uttar Pradesh are considering strict enforcement.